Weedville, Arizona

-Weedville is a populated place situated within the city limits of Peoria in Maricopa County, Arizona, United States.
-It was a small community founded in 1911, in an area which, at the time, was outside the city limits of Peoria.
-The area is located within the pockets of unincorporated land under the jurisdiction of Maricopa County.
-All of the census and demographic data for the residents of Weedville are part of the information reported for the city of Peoria, since Weedville is located within the limits of that city.
+Weedville is a populated place inside the city limits of Peoria in Maricopa County, Arizona, United States.
+(When it was founded in 1911, it was outside the city limits.)
+Weedville is in pockets of unincorporated land under the jurisdiction of Maricopa County.
+For all census and demographic purposes, Weedville is now considered part of Peoria, since it is inside the city limits.

 History

 Reverend Ora Rush Weed (1868–1942) was a Methodist minister from Kansas.
 It is unknown why Weed decided to leave his hometown with his wife Phoebe and family.
 They moved and settled in Arizona.
-Some of the members of his Kansas ministry followed him and together they homesteaded the area north of Thunderbird Road and 75th Avenue, outside of what at the time were the city limits of Peoria.
+Some of the members of his Kansas ministry followed him and together they homesteaded the area north of Thunderbird Road and 75th Avenue, which was outside the city limits of Peoria at the time.

 By 1916, Weed established the Path Church (now known as the "Old Path Church") and a boarding school.
 The name "Paths" comes from a Bible verse (Jeremiah 6:16): "Stand ye in the ways, and see, and ask for the old paths, where is the good way, and walk therein, and ye shall find rest for your souls."
-A small religious community flourished around the development of Weedville, which Weed named after himself.
+A small religious community flourished around the development of Weedville, which Weed had named after himself.
 By 1921, the community established a cemetery which was named the Old Paths Cemetery.

-Besides running a small general store, Weed ran a farm which produced broom grass.
-He then established a broom factory using the broom grass.
+Besides running a small general store, Weed ran a farm producing broom grass, and established a broom factory that used the grass.
 He employed many ex-convicts who had gained experience as broom makers in prison.
 As such the factory helped support the small community economically.